KruthiKShetty26/Dev_EXP3/exp15.md

 Docker Hub: Think of this as the "GitHub for Docker Images."
 It's where you download pre-built software like Nginx, MySQL, or Python.

 Outcome: You have successfully mastered the basics of containerization, which is the foundation for modern cloud-native development.
+Task 3: Lifecycle Management
+Practice the commands used to clean up your environment:

+List Running Containers: docker ps

+Stop the Server: docker stop my-web (Browser will now fail to load).

+List All (Including Stopped): docker ps -a

+Delete the Container: docker rm my-web

+List Images on Disk: docker images